Stonks3141/pet-monitor-app/README.md

 ### Development

-Clone the repo and install yarn, rustup, and gstreamer.
-Run `yarn start` in the `/client` directory to start the frontend dev server.
+Clone the repo and install node, yarn and rustup.
+Run `yarn start` in the `client/` directory to start the frontend dev server.
 Run `cargo run` in the base directory to start the development server.
-This will try to serve files from `/client/build`, so run `yarn build` first.
+This will try to serve files from `client/build/`, so run `yarn build` first.

 ## Usage

-In progress
+Run `cargo run` with the SECRET env var set to a base64 secret and the PASSWORD var set to the password you want to use.

 ## Testing

 Tests are a work in progress.

-Test the server with `cargo test` in the root directory, and the client with `yarn run test` in the `/client` directory.
-The `v4l-streamer` crate can be individually tested.
+Test the server with `cargo test` in the root directory, and the client with `yarn run test` in the `client/` directory.

 ## Motivation

 I wanted to make a pet monitor without paying for one, so I used [fmp4streamer](https://github.com/soyersoyer/fmp4streamer).
-However, I was unsatisfied with the lack of security and features.
+However, I was unsatisfied with the lack of security and features (It wasn't designed for this anyway).
 This project aims to fix that, with support for TLS/HTTPS, JWT authentication and authorization, reverse proxy and containerization, and secure password storage.
 In the future, I hope to expand it with additional features, such as audio and video recording.

 ## Goals